-Parental Contact and Behaviour Incident Record to be entered on OneSchool TIER 4: MAJOR MISBEHAVIOURS - Deputy Principal and Princi pal Managed Repeated Tier 3 behaviours Gross moral offences and/or disrespect Bullying (including cyberbullying) that threatens the health and/or safety of students and/or students High-level dangerous behaviour Smoking or possession of smoking implements Possession of alcohol Supply, consumption or distribution of alcohol and/or illicit substances Failure to engagement in learning program Serious theft, vandalism and/or graffiti Immediate or serious threats to safety or use of weapons Bringing the school into disrepute Provocative or aggressive swearing or abuse Possession of illicit substances and/or implements POSSIBLE CONSEQUENCES Classroom withdrawal with negotiation process to return to class Restorative Conference/Contract Discipline Improvement Plan Personalised Learning Plan Support Provision Short suspension (1-10 days) Long suspension (11-20 days) Enrolment cancellation Application for exclusion In Class Behaviour: Description of behaviour and consequence.
-Upload any witness statements or evidence from incident.
-Out of Class Behaviour: Description of behaviour and consequence.
-Upload any witness statements or evidence from incident.
-For SDA: Upload Checklists Conduct that adversely affects jor is likely to affect school staff.
+TIER 3: MAJOR MISBEHAVIOURS - Deputy Principal and Principal Managed EXAMPLES OF BEHAVIOUR POSSIBLE CONSEQUENCES ONESCHOOL REQUIREMENT Repeated behaviours from Tier 1 and Tier 2 where support measures have been put in place and behaviour persists Gross moral offences and/or disrespect Bullying (including cyberbullying) that threatens the health and/or safety of students and/or students High-level dangerous behaviour (Physical altercation, potential to cause significant harm to self or others) Smoking or possession of smoking implements Possession of alcohol and/or illicit substances Supply, consumption or distribution of alcohol and/or illicit substances Failure to engagement in learning program Serious theft, vandalism and/or graffiti Immediate or serious threats to safety or use of weapons Bringing the school into disrepute Provocative or aggressive swearing or abuse Major property misconduct Classroom withdrawal with negotiation process to return to class Discipline Improvement Plan Personalised Learning Plan Support Provision SDA (1-10 days) SDA (11-20 days) Enrolment cancellation Application for exclusion Risk Assessment - Behaviour, Safety and Wellbeing Individual Student Safety Plan Individual Student Behaviour Plan Behaviour entry created in OneSchool including consequences or action added to behaviour in OneSchool for referred behaviour.
+All witness statements uploaded to OneSchool attached to behaviour.
+Refer to DP - Inclusion if relevant Record contact with parent in the Behaviour module Parental Contact and Behaviour Incident Record to be entered on OneSchool